Courses offered in the past four years.

 The Application of Statistics to Sports

 The central problem of quantitative analysis in any social science is trying to explain the complex and multivariate character of individual human and institutional behavior.
 The problem of quantitative research, in turn, is that of finding a statistical method that yields a useful approximation of reality.
 The objective of this course is to give students with an interest in athletic games an opportunity to apply the tools of statistical analysis to the study of several sports topics of their own choosing.
 (MATH 0116 or ECON 0210 strongly recommended) DED WTR

 Extending Financial Services to the Unbanked

-In this course, taught by two experienced international development professionals, we will explore different interventions and tools used for poverty alleviation, financial inclusion, and the extension of financial services to the unbanked poor in emerging markets.
-We will look at the use of microfinance, microinsurance, financial literacy, and the rising use of technology including cell phone payment services to achieve these goals in developing countries In addition to articles, we will draw on special guest speakers to represent case studies and themes from the course.
+In this course we will explore different interventions and tools used for poverty alleviation, financial inclusion, and the extension of financial services to the unbanked poor in emerging markets.
+We will look at the use of microfinance, microinsurance, financial literacy, and the rising use of technology including cell phone payment services to achieve these goals in developing countries In addition to articles, we will draw on special guest speakers to represent case studies and themes from the course outline.
 (This course counts as elective credit towards the major in Economics and towards the major in IPEC) SOC WTR

 Winter 2014, Winter 2015, Winter 2016, Winter 2017

 Economic Dominance of Central Asia